Israel–European Union relations: Gaza war

 On 15 July 2025, Kaja Kallas and the foreign ministers of the EU member states decided not to take any action against Israel over alleged Israeli war crimes in the Gaza war and settler violence in the West Bank.
 The proposed sanctions against Israel included suspending the EU-Israel Association Agreement, suspending visa-free travel, or blocking imports from Israeli settlements.
 Israel considered the EU's decision not to impose sanctions on Israel as a diplomatic victory.
 Palestinian Foreign Minister Varsen Aghabekian criticized the decision, saying, "It’s shocking and disappointing, because everything is crystal clear. ...
 The whole world has been seeing what is happening in Gaza.
 The killing, the atrocities, the war crimes."
 Slovenian Foreign Minister Tanja Fajon posted on social media: "It is disappointing that there is no EU consensus to act on the June determination that Israel is violating Article 2 of the association agreement, concerning human rights."

+Reactions followed the European Union’s inability to reach consensus on action against Israel in July 2025.
+In May 2026, the EU imposed sanctions on individuals and entities linked to Israeli settlers in the occupied West Bank following reports of violence against Palestinian civilians and property damage.
+EU officials said the measures were meant to address rising settler-related violence and its impact on stability in the region.

+On the 19th of April, 2026, the Prime Minister of Spain, Pedro Sánchez, declared that Spain would officially suggest to the European Union to end its partnership agreement with Israel.
+Sánchez remarked that Israel “breaches international law” and thus “should not be a partner of the European Union.”
+Previously, the foreign ministers from Spain, Ireland, and Slovenia had charged Israel with breaching human rights and violating the EU partnership agreement due to the Israeli parliament's approval of the death penalty and the actions of settlers.

+2026 Iran war

+On 1 March 2026, following the death of Supreme Leader Ali Khamenei in a joint U.S.-Israeli military campaign, European Commission President Ursula von der Leyen called for a "credible transition" in Iran.
+She declared that the traditional "rules-based" international order is finished, urging the EU to adopt a more interest-driven, realistic foreign policy in response to global instability.
+Addressing the U.S.-Israeli strikes on Iran, she argued 'no tears should be shed' for the Iranian regime, despite noting security risks to Europe.